Nikitnaum3/ananasscript/README.md

 AnanasHub is very OP and Powerful exploit for many places.
-Over 600+ FE Scripts
+Over 600+ FE Scripts.
 In-Game Executor (Very shockingly, Serverside!
-101% works with any script until it serveside (you may be kicked with 95% chance))
+101% works with any script until it serveside (you may be kicked with 95% chance)).
 Good design!
 No key-system!
 Free!!!!
-Backdoor scanner!! (basically means if it find it you will control the place on serverside with 100% chance of working) Manual game backdooring feature supported games:
+Backdoor scanner!! (basically means if it find it you will control the place on serverside with 100% chance of working) Manual game backdooring feature.

+supported games:
 - 3008
 - A Dusty Trip